-As of December 31, 2023, and 2022, the amount of margin required by OCC to support its guarantee was \$90.6 billion and \$69.7 billion, respectively, which represents the aggregate market value of outstanding positions plus an additional amount to cover adverse price movements.
+As of December 31, 2024, and 2023, the amount of margin required by OCC to support its guarantee was \$124.8 billion and \$90.6 billion, respectively, which represents the aggregate market value of outstanding positions plus an additional amount to cover adverse price movements.
 Margin deposits and clearing fund deposits are discussed in Notes 5 and 6, respectively.

 As OCC only assumes the guarantor role if it has an equal and offsetting claim, the fair value of the open interest of options and futures contracts and securities lending positions cleared and settled by OCC is not included in the Statements of Financial Condition.
-There were no events of default during the years ending 2023, 2022, or 2021 for which a liability or loss should be recognized in accordance with GAAP.
+There were no events of default during the years ending 2024, 2023, or 2022 for which a liability or loss should be recognized in accordance with US GAAP.